Mark Penn

 Mark J. Penn (born January 15, 1954) is an American businessman, pollster, political strategist, and author.

 Penn is chairman and chief executive officer of Stagwell, a marketing group.
 He was formerly chief strategy officer of Microsoft Corporation and chief executive officer of Burson-Marsteller.
 Penn is the author of the books Microtrends (2007) and Microtrends Squared (2018).

 Together with Douglas Schoen, he was co-founder of the polling firm PSB Research, whose clients included President Bill Clinton, British prime minister Tony Blair, and Bill Gates.
 Penn was a chief strategist and pollster in the Hillary Clinton 2008 presidential campaign.
-Penn later became a defender of Donald Trump, opposing his impeachment, consulting on his 2020 presidential campaign, and alleging a "deep state" conspiracy against him.
+Penn later became a defender of Donald Trump, opposing his impeachment, reportedly consulting on his 2020 presidential campaign (which Penn denies), and alleging a "deep state" conspiracy against him.